Complaints and Compliments

 Once you have requested to meet with a Conciliator you will be contacted as quickly as possible to arrange a meeting.

 You can approach a Conciliator by email using the list below.
-There are a number of Conciliators within each Faculty to deal with Faculty related issues, and Conciliators within Group Resolution Unit and other areas of the University to resolve service area related issues or other complaints and concerns.
+There are a number of Conciliators who deal with issues related to your campus, and Conciliators within Group Resolution Unit and other areas of the university to resolve service area related issues or other complaints and concerns.